 The second type of penis reconstruction is called metoidioplasty and it does preserve sensation because it creates a penis from the clitoris.
 Many trans men who undergo this surgery are on androgens which enlarge the clitoris to usually 4—6 centimeters.
 In this procedure, the clitoris is shifted farther forward and the labia are sewn up, sometimes with silicone implants to create a scrotum.
 The urethra can be lengthened as well in this surgery.
 While the phallus is smaller than a typical man's penis, it can maintain an erection without the need for a prosthetic device since the clitoris is erectile tissue and contains more nerve endings than the glans penis.

 For those who desire surgery and are not covered by health insurance, the out-of-pocket expense is, much like other surgeries, significant.
 For those who do have insurance, the cost will vary by person, depending on what plan and level of coverage s/he has.
-For those who are covered under the Columbia Student Medical Insurance Plan, some phases of the transition process are covered including mental health counseling and HRT.
-The amount of coverage depends on whether students have selected the basic or comprehensive plan.
-For more information, interested Columbia students should review the full benefits.
-To make an appointment with a medical provider at Medical Services, students can call x4-7426 or a mental health provider at Counseling and Psychological Services (CPS), students can call x4-2878.
+For those who are covered under the Columbia Student Medical Insurance Plan, various phases of the transition process are covered including mental health counseling and hormone therapy.
+For more information, interested Columbia students can speak with a Health Insurance Specialist in the Student Insurance office.
+Students at Columbia may also make an appointment with a medical provider at Medical Services (Morningside) or the Student Health Service (CUMC) or with a mental health provider at Counseling and Psychological Services (CPS) (Morninside) or the Mental Health Service (CUMC).

 All of these surgeries require some time for healing before masturbation and sexual activity can safely (and enjoyably) be resumed.
-More extensive information for trans men, including information on gender presentation, hormones, name changes, and much more can be found at Hudson's FTM Resource Guide.
-For transgender women, check out Transgender Health — LGBT Health Channel.
+More extensive information for transgender health, including information on gender presentation, hormones, identity documents, and much more can be found at the Center of Excellence for Transgender Health at the University of California, San Francisco.